 Also considered as unemployed are persons without a job or business who are reported not looking for work because of their belief that no work was available or because of temporary illness/disability, bad weather, pending job application or waiting for job interview.

-The unemployment rate in October 2018 was estimated at 4.8 percent.
-Ilocos Region, CALABARZON, NCR, Central Luzon and Western Visayas have an unemployment rate higher than the Region VII figure.
+The national unemployment rate in October 2019 was estimated at 4.5 percent.
+Central Visayas had a lower unemployment rate with the national estimate.

-The October 2018 Employment Rate is taken from the preliminary result of the October 2018 Labor Force Survey conducted by the Philippine Statistics Authority (Table 5).
+The October 2019 Employment, Unemployment, and Underemployment Rates were taken from the preliminary result of the October 2019 Labor Force Survey (LFS) conducted by the Philippine Statistics Authority (Table 5).

 - Starting April 2005, the new unemployment definition was adopted as per NSCB Resolution Number 15 dated October 20, 2004.
 As indicated in the said resolution, the unemployed include all persons who are 15 years and over as of their last birthday and are reported as: (1) without work and currently available for work and seeking work; or (2) without work and currently available for work but not seeking work for the following reasons: